miqelle/reading-notes-201/class.md

 **Conditional Statements**

 - Conditional Statements are based on the if/then/else concept
-- If a condition is met, then you code executes one or more statements, else your code does something different or just skips the script
+- If a condition is met, then your code executes one or more statements, else your code does something different or just skips the script

 **Comparison Operators:**